-A second step verifies each candidate match against the actual full point cloud, to eliminate full positives introduced by partial models.
-To verify these matches, the algorithm maps the full model associated with each candidate into the actual full point cloud of the scene.
-Points of transformed models that are occluded by objects in the full point cloud are eliminated from the model.
-The remaining points are checked for matching points in the full point cloud.
+However, the existence of partial objects in the database also increases the risk of false positives.
+For example, a simple piece of board could be matched to the back of a chair, leading to a hypothesis of a chair.
+Our algorithm therefore introduces a second step to verify each hypothesis.
+The verification step maps a complete model of the object associated with the candidate match into the point cloud of the scene.
+Points of the complete model that would be occluded by objects in the point cloud are then detected and eliminated from the model.
+The remaining points are checked for matching points in the point cloud.
 The proportion of matching, unoccluded points yields the final classification score.
-This steps ensures that matches for clusters in the point cloud are consistent with our expectation of the model in the context of the world and the current viewpoint.
+This steps ensures that matches are consistent with our expectation given the context of the world and the current viewpoint.